The Intellectual Property Review: Russia

 - the Geneva Convention for the Protection of Producers of Phonograms against Unauthorised Duplication of their Phonograms;

-- the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS); and
+- the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS);

 The Civil Code of the Russian Federation, specifically Part IV thereof, codifies the existing general legal rules concerning intellectual property rights; it includes an exhaustive list of intellectual property rights and the various legal methods for protecting these rights, as well as their use and enforcement.

-Resolution No. 10 'On Applying Part Four of the Russian Civil Code' issued in April 2019 by the Plenum of the Russian Supreme Court (Resolution No. 10) has clarified the procedure for applying the Russian intellectual property legislation in court disputes.
+Resolution No. 10 on Applying Part Four of the Russian Civil Code issued in April 2019 by the Plenum of the Russian Supreme Court (Resolution No. 10) has clarified the procedure for applying the Russian intellectual property legislation in court disputes.
 Clarifications are traditionally based on specific court cases and relate to different issues, for example, jurisdiction over disputes on the means of individualisation, evidence in intellectual property cases.
 Although the Resolution does not carry the status of a statutory regulation, its provisions have a significant impact on the further development of court practice in Russia and are often crucial for the courts when taking a decision on a particular issue – the courts are already relying on the Resolution when resolving disputes.

-In August 2020, the Russian government adopted the Roadmap on the Transformation of the Business Climate in the Field of Intellectual Property that set legislative goals for the period of 2020–2022, which include:
+In August 2020, the Russian government adopted the Roadmap on the Transformation of the Business Climate in the Field of Intellectual Property that set legislative goals for the period 2020–2022, which include:

 - setting up the regional system of intellectual property rights protection within the EEU;